 Fitbit blood pressure study

-The company is looking for participants in a month long study on something called Pulse Arrival Time (PAT).
+Fitbit ran the above mentioned month long study on something called Pulse Arrival Time (PAT).
 This measures the time it takes a pulse of blood to reach your wrist after your heart beats.
-Fitbit believes and previous research has shown that the metric can be used to estimate blood pressure.
+This is no different than pulse wave velocity.
+The measurement of PWV requires tracking the arrival time of pressure pulses recorded in vivo.
+This is referred to as pulse arrival time (PAT).

 “If high blood pressure was easier to measure, people could manage it earlier, which might help avoid preventable deaths from heart disease and stroke,” said Shelten Yuen, Principal Scientist at Fitbit.